 - 1. Never allow the clients to sit bare skin in the steam or sauna.
-They might get burned from hot bench or get cross-infecon from other people's sweat. - 2.
+They might get burned from hot bench or get cross-infection from other people's sweat. - 2.
 Ask the clients to wear spa sandals. - 3.
 No jewellery or metal accessories are allowed in the steam and sauna to prevent it from burning the body. - 4.
 These treatments should not be taken if the client has been drinking alcohol or taking illicit drugs. - 5.
 Contact lenses should be avoided during the treatment.

 - 1. Spa treatments and massage therapies create both mental and physical health benefits. - 2.
-A massage improves blood circulaon, which delivers oxygen and nutrients to the cells. - 3.
-Scrub is a spa treatment which exfoliates the skin leaving it free from dead skin cells and making it fresh, smooth, so and moisturised. - 4.
-Client consultation is the first step before starng any of the treatments. - 5.
+A massage improves blood circulation, which delivers oxygen and nutrients to the cells. - 3.
+Scrub is a spa treatment which exfoliates the skin leaving it free from dead skin cells and making it fresh, smooth, soft and moisturised. - 4.
+Client consultation is the first step before starting any of the treatments. - 5.
 As with all spa treatments, make sure the client is clear about any medical condition she might have or treatment she is receiving, so that she can be sure of a treatment that is safe and appropriate for her. - 6.
-A wide variety of body wraps are used for cosmec purposes or to treat condions such as rheumasm, low immunity, fague, and muscular aches and pains. - 7.
-Wraps may trigger a rapid detoxificaon of the body, which may result in a headache and nausea - 8.
+A wide variety of body wraps are used for cosmetic purposes or to treat conditions such as rheumatism, low immunity, fatigue, and muscular aches and pains. - 7.
+Wraps may trigger a rapid detoxification of the body, which may result in a headache and nausea - 8.
 In massage treatments and wraps, it is important to maintain client modesty and privacy.
 The customers therefore, are always required to be covered in some clothing for the purpose. - 9.
-Take great care if the client has a sensitive skin and do ask the client about any allergies during client consultaon. - 10.
-Saunas can be used as a means of calming the body and relieving it of stress, the Steam room helps to open up airways which improves breathing and alleviates congeson.
-Soaking helps in relieving muscle tension and Jacuzzi ulises water pressure to massage the body. - 11.
-A hot bath or shower can encourage relaxaon, reduce stress, and flush out toxins.
-Adding essenal oils or herbs to the bath can enhance the therapeuc benefits. - 12.
-Traditional Saunas usually use dry heat, with a relave humidity that is of endetween 10 and 20 percent and uses heated stones with water sprayed on them and the other types of sauna is Infrared Sauna which uses infrared heaters to emit infrared light experienced as radiant heat which is absorbed by the surface of the skin. - 13.
-Steam rooms are heated by a generator filled with boiling water.
-The humidity is around 100% because of steam. - 14.
-Jacuzzi is a brand that took generic meaning over me.
+Take great care if the client has a sensitive skin and do ask the client about any allergies during client consultation. - 10.
+Saunas can be used as a means of calming the body and relieving it of stress, the Steam room helps to open up airways which improves breathing and alleviates congestion.
+Soaking helps in relieving muscle tension and Jacuzzi utilises water pressure to massage the body. - 11.
+A hot bath or shower can encourage relaxation, reduce stress, and flush out toxins.
+Adding essential oils or herbs to the bath can enhance the therapeutic benefits. - 12.
+Traditional Saunas usually use dry heat, with a relative humidity that is often between 10 and 20 percent and uses heated stones with water sprayed on them and the other types of sauna is Infrared Sauna which uses infrared heaters to emit infrared light experienced as radiant heat which is absorbed by the surface of the skin. - $\textbf{13.
+Steam} \ rooms \ are \ heated \ by \ a \ generator \ filled \ with \ boiling \ water. \ The \ humidity \ is \ around \ 100\% \ because \ of \ steam.$ - 14.
+Jacuzzi is a brand that took generic meaning over time.
 It is a jetted bathtub which massages the body using water pressure. - 15.
 Process for steam: Shower first, steam, cool down, then steam, then cool down. - 16.
 Process for soaking: Pool temperature sequence Warm, hot, cool. - 17.
-Process for dry sauna + steam bath: Steam, cool, sauna, cool c.
-Water treatments feed the soul.
-Like life, water is .
+Process for dry sauna + steam bath: Steam, cool, sauna, cool racise 🔯 -